echopdf/EchoPDF-1/README.md

 As both a potential startup product and a comprehensive portfolio piece, I have learnt and applied a range of technical skills across the full stack of web development, such as:

-   - Modern front-end development with React
+   - Front-end development with React
    - Back-end development using Node.js
    - AI integration, leveraging ChatGPT API for advanced document interaction
    - Vector database management (Pinecone) for efficient document retrieval